 - Awareness of the different levels of pay between occupations and the reasons why there are pay differences

-- The need to plan ahead in regard to a career
+- The need to plan ahead in regards to a career

 - The difference between gross and net pay